Lomé: Road

 For urban transport, there are a few taxis; however, motorcycle taxis (zémidjans) are more commonly used.

 Rail

 The city, which had no rail service since 1997, has seen since 2014, the return of trains, with a new station: those of Blueline Togo, constructed by the French international firm, Bolloré.
 The inaugural train on 26 April 2014 ran on the short distance Lomé to Cacavéli.
 The under-construction of the Lomé-Cotonou link, as part of a rail loop project from Lomé, Cotonou, Niamey, Ouagadougou and to Abidjan, is expected to be completed by 2024.

 Air

 The city is served by Lomé-Tokoin International Airport, located 5 km northeast from the city centre.
 ASKY Airlines, a subsidiary of Ethiopian Airlines, and itself, operates at the airport.

 Water

 The city has the Port of Lomé, which is the only commercial port of Togo that carries out trade and export-import activities in the country.
 It also has a cruise terminal where passengers are also served.

+It is one of the few natural deep-water ports on the West African coast and, through its Lomé Container Terminal (LCT) — operated under concession by Terminal Investment Limited (TiL), the terminal-operating arm of MSC — serves as a container transshipment hub for the region and a transit gateway for the landlocked countries of Mali, Niger and Burkina Faso.